Opportunities for College Credit

 Group 6 - The Arts

 It is a requirement of the program that students choose one subject from each of the academic Groups 1–5.
-Alongside these live courses, a students can choose to study a Group 6 subject, or to study an additional subject from Groups 1–5.
+Alongside these live courses, a student can choose to study a Group 6 subject, or to study an additional subject from Groups 1–5.
 The subjects in Group 6 allow a high degree of adaptability to different cultural contexts.
 The emphasis is on creativity in the context of disciplined, practical research into the relevant genres.
 In addition, each subject is designed to foster critical, reflective and informed practice, help students understand the dynamic and changing nature of the arts, explore the diversity of arts across time, place and cultures, and express themselves with confidence and competence.

-• Music IB
+• Visual Arts SL-A IB

-• Visual Arts SL IB
+• Visual Arts SL-B IB

 • Visual Arts HL-A IB